 About the Pilgrim

-The Pilgrim is a full-sized replica of the hide brig immortalized by Richard Henry Dana, Jr. in his American seafaring classic novel Two Years Before the Mast.
+The Pilgrim is a full-sized replica of the merchantman brig immortalized by Richard Henry Dana, Jr. in his American seafaring classic novel Two Years Before the Mast.
 This historic voyage is the basis for the Ocean Institute’s Two Years Before the Mast education program.

 Length on deck: 98′

 Built: 1945, Denmark

 The original Pilgrim was built in 1825 at a cost of $50,000.
 Her length was a mere 90 feet compared to the average 110 feet for other vessels of the same class.
 The purpose of its 1834 voyage was to participate in the California cattle hide trade for her Boston owners, Bryant and Sturgis.
 The Pilgrim set sail from Boston loaded with New England’s manufactured goods such as shoes, foodstuffs and ironware.
 When she arrived along the Alta California coast, the Pilgrim sold or traded her New England wares and procured hides from the missions and rancheros to sell back in Boston.
 The Pilgrim anchored several times at San Juan Bay (Dana Point).

 Today’s Pilgrim started her life in 1945 as a three-masted schooner plying the Baltic coastal trade out of Denmark.
 In 1975, she was sailed to Lisbon, Portugal by Captain Ray Wallace, the noted marine architect, where she was converted to her present rig.

 The Pilgrim entered Dana Point Harbor in September 1981, amidst tremendous community support, destined to become the Ocean Institute’s largest classroom.
 Today, the Pilgrim provides national award-winning living history programs to thousands of students each year.

 In early September, the Pilgrim and maritime history are celebrated in the annual Tall Ships Festival.
 The Pilgrim is also available for both public and private dockside tours.